VITAMIN B12 DEFICIENCY TREATMENT FOR MEN IN ARIZONA

 - Fatigue and/or weakness

-Vitamin B is found only in animal-based food products, including eggs, milk, meat, fish, poultry, shellfish and cheese.
-So anyone who does not take in enough protein-based foods on a daily basis can find themselves short of the necessary nutrients found in B complex vitamins.
-This means vegetarians and vegans are at a high risk for vitamin B deficiency.
+- Vegans/vegetarians.
+Because Vitamin B12 is found only in animal-based food products, including eggs, milk, meat, fish, poultry, shellfish and cheese, vegans and vegetarians may not take in enough of the necessary nutrients found in B complex vitamins.

-- Sufferers of acid reflux: Individuals with chronic heartburn or acid reflux often take antacids or other medicine to limit the symptoms.
-But doing so cuts down the acid in your stomach.
-It is this acid that breaks down vitamin B, which then allows your body to absorb these essential proteins.
+- Acid reflux sufferers.
+Men who suffer with chronic heartburn or acid reflux and who take antacids or other medicine to limit their symptoms are also at risk.
+The medication cuts down on stomach acid, which is essential to breaking down Vitamin B12, which then allows the body to absorb the essential proteins.

-- Octogenarians: The older you get, the more likely you are to suffer from a vitamin B12 deficiency.
-This is due to the fact that your aging body has a more difficult time absorbing B vitamins.
+- Men over 50.
+The older you get, the more likely you are to suffer from a Vitamin B1212 deficiency.
+That’s because as your body ages, it becomes more difficult for you to absorb enough of B complex vitamins from foods.

-- Individuals who had weight loss surgery: Losing part of your stomach or small intestine means losing part of your ability to break down and absorb vitamin B.
+- Men who had weight loss surgery.
+Losing part of your stomach or small intestine means losing part of your ability to break down and absorb Vitamin B12.

-- Individuals with small intestine conditions: Individuals who have Crohn’s disease, celiac disease or other have a harder time absorbing the nutrients found in B complex vitamins.
+- Men with small intestine conditions.
+Crohn’s disease, celiac disease, or other diseases of the small intestine put men at greater risk for deficiency as they have a harder time absorbing the nutrients found in B complex vitamins.

-- Individuals with immune system disorders: Sufferers of Graves’ disease and other immune system disorders also have a more difficult time absorbing down vitamin B.
+- Men with immune system disorders.
+Men who suffer from Grave’s disease and other immune system disorders also have a more difficult time absorbing Vitamin B12.